Lead sustainability initiatives that succeed

 You can’t lead sustainability initiatives alone

-Being personally concerned about the climate and nature crises, and committed to making a difference, is at the heart of effective sustainability leadership.
+Being personally concerned about the climate and biodiversity crises, and committed to making a difference, is at the heart of effective sustainability leadership.
 But you can’t do it alone.

 - Whatever your position – director, head of department or a programme manager.

-- Whatever your expertise – sustainability, marketing, finance, technology, etc.
+- Whatever your expertise – environment, sustainability, economics, technology, etc.

 - Whatever your initiative – embedding sustainability in core strategy, implementing a climate change plan, or a bringing sustainability into particular programme.

 For your initiative to succeed, you will need the support of senior management, colleagues, clients, suppliers or other stakeholders – and their ongoing participation in its development and implementation.